Cockell History, Family Crest & Coats of Arms

 The name Cockell reached England in the great wave of migration following the Norman Conquest of 1066.
 The Cockell family lived in Gloucestershire.
 The family was originally from Cocquerel, near Evreux, Normandy, and it is from that location that their name derives.

 The surname Cockell was first found in Gloucestershire where Illyas de Kokerel held fiefs in 1165 from Bohun and Neumarché.
 The Hundredorum Rolls of 1273 list the following: Geoffrey Cokerell in Norfolk; John Cokerel in Yorkshire; and Reginald Kokerel in Cambridgeshire.
 "In 1324 Sir William Cockerell was returned from Essex to attend a great council at Westminster."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Matilda Cokrell; Elias Cokrell and Alicia Cokerell.

-Important Dates for the Cockell family
+Early History of the Cockell family

 This web page shows only a small excerpt of our Cockell research.
 Another 96 words (7 lines of text) covering the years 1305 and 1861 are included under the topic Early Cockell History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cockell include Cockerell, Cockerill, Cockrill, Cockrell and others.

 Early Notables of the Cockell family (pre 1700)